claudioametrano/metab_db/README.md

 $ git clone https://github.com/claudioametrano/metab_db.git
 ```

-Rename the folder containing the results, so you won't overwrite it running the analyses of this tutorial, and create a new results folder
+Rename the folder containing the results as backup (if any), so you won't overwrite it running the analyses of this tutorial, and create a new results folder
 ```bash
 $ cd metab_db
 $ mv results results_backup